luxeon/children-budget/README.md

 - Parents can manage balances and transactions for each child via authenticated `/users/{id}` pages.
 - Children can view their balances and transaction histories through public read-only `/dashboard/{id}` pages.
 - Basic authentication protects all management endpoints, while dashboards stay public.
-- A Quartz-powered daily job (run on a cron schedule) credits each child with an age-based bonus, keeping allowances fresh automatically.
+- A Quartz-powered cron job credits each child with the same configurable bonus amount on a schedule you control, keeping allowances fresh automatically.

 ## Self-Hosting